 How do I make a claim for these expenses?

 A No-Fault application should be obtained from the insurance company as soon as possible for the car that you were in at the time of the accident, as well as your own insurance company if you were not in your vehicle at the time of the accident.
 This application must be filed within thirty (30) days of the date of the accident.
 If not filed within that timeframe, your benefits may be denied.

 What about my pain and suffering?

 You may file a lawsuit against the responsible party for pain and suffering depending upon your degree of injury.
 It is difficult to tell early on whether or not this may be an injury that will qualify you to sue for pain and suffering.
-Therefore, at our law firm, we often take a “wait and see” approach.
+Therefore, at Goldstein law firm, we often take a “wait and see” approach.
 That means that we assist the injured party with filing insurance forms, obtaining medical records, and dealing with the insurance company until we can determine whether or not he or she has a qualifying injury.
 This determination could take from several months to a year.

 What if I don’t have a qualifying injury?
 What will I owe you for your services?

 If we decide, after a reasonable period of time (often several months), that you don’t have a qualifying injury or that you have a case we are not willing to take, there is no charge for the services that we provided up to that date.

 What if I do have a qualifying injury?